Kentucky Derby OddsKentucky Derby Odds

 Another option is going with the analysis of horse betting experts.
 Stick with TVG to keep up to date on all of our expert picks and visit our picks page.

-While the odds alone (especially the morning line odds) cannot tell us who the most likely winner of the Kentucky Derby will be, they can be used as a helpful guide to tell us where the class is in the field and which horses may be more reliable to wager on.
+While the odds alone (especially the morning line odds) cannot tell us who the most likely winner of the Kentucky Derby will be, they can be used as a helpful guide to tell us where the class is in the field and which horses are likely to gain the public’s interest.

 2024 Kentucky Derby Odds Trends